What is the Whitney Museum of American Art? What will I see there?

-If you would like the curatorial staff to learn more about your work, please feel free to send written materials and reproductions only.
-We cannot accept original works of art.
-Due to the volume of correspondence we receive, we may not be able to respond directly to each and every submission and we cannot assume responsibility for or guarantee the return of any materials that are submitted.
+Due to the high volume of correspondence we receive, the Whitney is unfortunately not able to receive or respond to unsolicited submissions.
+Please note that we cannot assume responsibility for or guarantee the return of any materials that are submitted.

 Can I submit materials for consideration for the Biennial?

 No, the Biennial is a curated exhibition, and thus there is no formal submission process.